SebastianArriagada/general-notes/interview-questions.md

 ## 3. How do you deal with pressure or stressful situations? / tell me one situation where...
  1. When I just moved here was a little stressful, I didn't speak too much English and less Hungarian.
 The first time I had to make a lot of bureaucratic.
 So I first collected all the things in a list, and I put all requirements.
 While I tried to make a support network, I knew some Chilean people who had some information and advice.
 Meanwhile, I started to speak as much English I could to train.
 Now, fortunately, I'm more used to Hungary and expressing myself
  2. In one moment in the middle of a project, the customers said that they couldn't provide the hardware requirement of a GPU, and I had to apply a technology that I didn't know at this time, to allow real-time processing of AI models on CPU.
 At first, I tried to manage this by myself, and I was so stressed working all my day.
 But after I learned the power of communication, I explained the situation to my boss, and we set new dates together with the customer.
 Thanks to my workmates' advice, I found the necessary technologies, which saved me a lot of work.
 Finally, I could fulfill all project's goals and with a good customer feedback

+## 24. Which is your most significant accomplishment?
+I think that be here, I never was good at English, and I really love my family, but I left my comfort zone, and I came here for at least three years.
+And of course, for won this scholarship I had to make a lot of efforts

 ## 4. Do you prefer working independently or on a team?
 Although working alone can be more agile, I like to work in a team, since much greater things can be done and you can learn from your colleagues